Health and Safety Policy

 To achieve this, Watford Swim School agrees to:

-Adopt and implement the policies and procedures in line with best practice.
+- Adopt and implement the policies and procedures in line with best practice.
+We have adopted Swim England’s Child and safeguarding polices and procedures where relevant to our swim school.

-Appoint a designated welfare officer with the necessary skills and training who will take the lead in dealing with all vulnerable adults and child safeguarding matters raised within the organisation.
+- Appoint a designated person (Welfare Officer) with the necessary skills and training who will take the lead in dealing with all vulnerable adults and child safeguarding matters raised within the organisation.

-Ensure that all individuals who work with vulnerable adults and children in the organisation have the appropriate training, code of conduct and good practice to follow.
+- Ensure that all individuals who work with vulnerable adults and children in the organisation have the appropriate training, code of conduct and follow good practice.

 Name: Hayley Munday